yottabit42/routeros/README.md

 # RouterOS Configurations

+## fail2ban.rsc
+### Basic emulation of the fail2ban application directly in Router OS

+**Important:** These rules must be placed higher than a matching drop rule, or it will have no effect.

+Block SSH attempts to the router by detecting four attempts within three minutes.
+Unlike fail2ban, SSH log files are not analyzed, and a simpler approach is used.

+If the same source IP address attempts to make four new connections to the SSH port (TCP/22) within three minutes, we assume it is being denied login, and it continues to guess common usernames and passwords.
+At that point the source IP address is added to an SSH blacklist for one day.

+Attempts by the source IP address to access other services is not blocked, but the script is easily modified to block all access, if desired.
+Remove the `protocol` and `dst-port` definitions from the first rule, and all services will be blocked from that source address to the router.

+If you desire to block SSH attempts to devices behind the router, change `chain=input` to `chain=forward` for all rules, and optionally adjust other matching criteria as needed.

+You can also adapt the ruleset to  support other services such as FTP, etc., by adjusting the matching criteria.
+Keep in mind whether you need `chain=input` (the router itself) or `chain=forward` (devices behind the router), and adjust accordingly.

 ## qos.rsc
 ### 2-Step QoS using using eight priorities and a preconfigured set of classifiers

 **Important:** The script assumes you are using the default `ether1` WAN/Internet interface.
 If you are using something else, change this value everywhere in the